Introduction

 While Balloon Navigator will work fully online and offline without installation, it is recommended to install it on your system as separate app.
 This will make it easier to launch (no need to remember web address, just app name) and ensure your browser won’t delete stored data if you didn’t use the app for a longer time, or when you clear cookies and browser history.

-How to install on PC
+How to install on PC and Mac

 Open app.balloonnavigator.com in Chrome and click small computer icon with a down arrow on the right side of address bar